 }

-To sum up, this tutorial walked you through the steps to create a chat app on Xcode, integrate MirrorFly SDKs using Swift, and deploy your chat app on the MirrorFly server.
-You can also access the full code of this tutorial on our Github repository.
+In conclusion, this tutorial guided you through creating a chat app on Xcode, integrating MirrorFly Swift SDK, and deploying your app on the MirrorFly server.
+The complete code for this tutorial is available on our Github repository.

 Integrate Our Video, Voice & Chat SDKs into any app in < 30 mins